Thematic Trail | Hiking

 Author: Kleinwalsertal Tourismus eGen -

-- 144 Alpine Emergencies Vorarlberg
+144 Alpine emergencies Vorarlberg

 Equipment: Binoculars would be useful, otherwise you have to rely on your sharp eyes!
 Along the way, information pillars support you in solving the tasks!
 With the tips of the stations you can solve the various puzzles.